 The idea was simple – one, it would enable me to travel to more places in less time, and two, the new investment will be the driving force to finally start making videos.
 And voila, it happened!

 I remember I made my first reeeeeeeeal Youtube Vlog on 10 April.
 It was about Taking Delivery of my Motorcycle and that was it… a new chapter, in my travel history, had begun.

 Here’s the video, if you already haven’t seen it:

-Since then, I’ve vlogged almost regularly, releasing 80 travel videos, that gave me nearly 25,000 followers in about 7 months.
-At this moment, vlogging has become just as much the part of my nomadic life as writing blogs and clicking photographs is.
+Since then, I’ve been vlogging almost regularly, releasing 80 travel videos in total, which gave me nearly 25,000 followers in about 7 months.
+At this moment, vlogging has become just as much a part of my nomadic life as writing blogs and clicking photographs.